-This article provides a basic overview of the fresh water tank and drain.
-This tank is used to hold fresh potable water for use throughout the water system and is usually located on the floor of the water compartment; however, some coach floorplans may be equipped with a water tank located in another compartment.
+The fresh water tank is used to hold fresh potable water for use throughout the water system and is usually located on the floor of the water compartment;

+however, some coach floorplans may be equipped with a water tank located in another compartment.
 The fresh water tank is filled from the city water hook-up with a hose or hose reel.